kieranabrennan/every-step-you-take/README.md

 ## Cloud functions
 - Enable Cloud Functions, Cloud Build, Cloud Run

 - Run locally once to set up the gmail authentication token.
-This is then stored in the bucket
+This is then stored in the gcloud bucket automatically

 Userful gcloud functions, handling accounts and projects
 - Check login with `glcoud auth list`